 How to Shop for Prime Rib

 A whole seven-rib roast can weigh between 14 and 22 pounds, so butchers often divide the roast into two smaller roasts called the first cut and the second cut.
-Whichever cut you buy, count on one pound per person.
+Whichever cut you buy, count on 1 pound per person.

 Prime Grade versus Choice Grade